iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 and 5).
 There are only a few examples of treaties that borrowed language from agreements in different geographical regions.

-{% figure caption: "Language borrowing rarely occurred across geographic regions.
+{% figure caption: "Figure 4.
+Language borrowing rarely occurred across geographic regions.
 This visualization shows the language borrowing networks based upon the location of negotiation by decade.
 Negotiating hubs such as Washington, D.C., St. Louis, MO and several military outposts often facilitated language borrowing.
 These hubs also make borrowing appear more geographically diverse." %}
 ![Series of maps showing language borrowing networks based upon the location of negotiation by decade](/assets/img/v01/catalano/figure4.png)
 {% endfigure %}

-{% figure caption: "Language borrowing rarely occurred across geographic regions.
+{% figure caption: "Figure 5.
+Language borrowing rarely occurred across geographic regions.
 This visualization shows the language borrowing networks based upon the location impacted by the treaty by decade." %}
 ![Series of maps showing language borrowing networks based upon the location impacted by the treaty by decade](/assets/img/v01/catalano/figure5.png)
 {% endfigure %}